Barbie: Explorer: Reception

-In a review in PSX Nation, J.M.
-Vargas called the game a "G-rated 'Tomb Raider' clone" without any challenge and an "unbearable" set of controls.
-They were critical of graphics, especially the animation which they called "atrocious, canned, repetitive and mannequin-like in its awkwardness."
+In a review in PSX Nation, J. M. Vargas called the game a "G-rated Tomb Raider clone" without any challenge and an "unbearable" set of controls.
+They were critical of graphics, especially the animation which they called "atrocious, canned, repetitive and mannequin-like in its awkwardness".
 Vargas would give the game a 61% overall.

-Michael Lafferty, writing for GameZone, was more positive giving it a score of 8/10.
-He complemented the game by saying that while the arcade style was predictable it, the action is nonstop within levels and it offered "young gamers a Tomb Raider-esque arcade adventure".
+Michael Lafferty, writing for GameZone, was more positive, giving it a score of 8/10.
+He complemented the game by saying that while the arcade style was predictable, the action is nonstop within levels and it offered "young gamers a Tomb Raider-esque arcade adventure".